 Building a truly inclusive society will require concerted action across governments, nonprofits, corporations and investors.
-We increasingly understand the benefits of advancing racial equity, but aren’t necessarily aware of the available tools for investors to pursue this goal.
-Whether considering restriction screening, promoting diverse ownership and representation, or delving into shareholder engagement and reporting, advancing racial equity through investment capital is a journey of discovery, understanding and action.
+We increasingly understand the benefits of advancing racial equity but aren’t necessarily aware of the available tools for investors to pursue this goal.
+Whether considering reducing exposure to objectionable issues, promoting diverse ownership and representation or delving into shareholder engagement, advancing racial equity through investment capital is a journey of discovery, understanding and action.

-As outlined in our Racial-Equity Investing Guide, investors can consider four approaches:
+As outlined in our Racial-Equity Investing Guide, investors can consider five approaches:

-Shareholder engagement and impact reporting can strengthen each of these approaches.
+Impact reporting can help monitor and strengthen the impact of each of these approaches.

-Recent research shows that diverse-owned asset managers are responsible for just 1.3% of assets under professional management in the U.S. Why are so few assets managed by racially and ethnically diverse firms?
+Research shows that diverse-owned asset managers are responsible for less than 1.5% of assets under professional management in the US.1 Why are so few assets managed by diverse firms?
 One possibility is that some investors—individuals, families and institutions, as well as the advisors that serve them—harbor implicit bias when selecting asset managers.
-This finding was the result of a study led by investment firm Illumen Capital and Stanford University’s SPARQ, a self-described “do tank” that helps policymakers, educators and nonprofit leaders apply social-psychology insights and methods to their work.1
+This finding was the result of a study led by the investment firm Illumen Capital and Stanford University’s SPARQ, a self-described “do tank” that helps policymakers, educators and nonprofit leaders apply social-psychology insights and methods to their work.2

-Of note, the performance of diverse-owned asset management firms isn’t statistically different from the industry as a whole, according to a study conducted by Professor Josh Lerner of Harvard Business School and published by the Knight Foundation and Bella Research Group.2 This study also found that many strategies managed by diverse-owned firms performed in the top quartile of mutual funds, hedge funds and private equity funds.
+Of note, the performance of diverse-owned asset management firms isn’t statistically different from the industry as a whole, according to a study conducted by Professor Josh Lerner of Harvard Business School, et al., and published by the Knight Foundation and Bella Research Group.3 This study also found that many strategies managed by diverse-owned firms performed in the top quartile of mutual funds, hedge funds and private equity funds.

 When building a portfolio across asset classes, investors should also consider actively allocating capital to funds that invest in companies providing solutions to alleviate social disparities and help disadvantaged communities.
 This includes identifying products and services creating positive outcomes for communities of color in sectors such as health care, education, energy, affordable housing and more.

-For example, investors can support affordable housing, schools and even provide access to lower-cost clean energy in diverse communities through tax-exempt bond funds.
-In addition, investors may be able to support companies creating products and services related to financial inclusion to close the wealth gap or improve health-care outcomes for communities of color as part of an equity fund.
+For example, investors can support affordable housing and schools or provide access to lower-cost clean energy in diverse communities through tax-exempt bond funds.
+In addition, investors may be able to support companies creating products and services related to financial inclusion to help close the wealth gap or improve health-care outcomes for communities of color as part of an equity fund.

 As sustainability investors seek to reward companies with a more diverse workforce, research increasingly shows that this can lead to materially positive financial outcomes.